UpadhyayPiyush/Marketing-Campaign-Analysis/README.md

 ## Data Overview
 The dataset contains 365 records corresponding to each day in 2019.
 Key features include:

-Date: The date of data collection.
+- Date: The date of data collection.
-Facebook Ad Campaign: Information on clicks, conversions, and ad costs for Facebook.
+- Facebook Ad Campaign: Information on clicks, conversions, and ad costs for Facebook.
-AdWords Ad Campaign: Similar data for the AdWords platform.
+- AdWords Ad Campaign: Similar data for the AdWords platform.

 Key tables in the dataset:

-Facebook Ad Campaign
+- Facebook Ad Campaign
-AdWords Ad Campaign
+- AdWords Ad Campaign

 Before conducting the analysis, the dataset underwent quality checks to ensure completeness and consistency.

+# Executive Summary

 ## Overview of Findings
 Facebook Ads outperform AdWords: The average number of conversions from Facebook ads is significantly higher than that of AdWords, with a mean conversion rate of 11.74 compared to 5.98 for AdWords.